Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Building Experiments

+For the OBR task, the pair of terms in \texttt{BETA M N} is interpreted as: $\lambda$ term $N$ results of a one-step reduction of $\lambda$ term $M$ following the normal order strategy.
+For the MBR task, \texttt{BETA M N} is interpreted as: $\lambda$ term $N$ is the normal form that results from a multi-step reduction of $\lambda$ term $M$, following the normal order strategy.

-Since, to the best of our knowledge, there are no existing references on generating lambda terms in the literature, we need to develop the generation process from scratch.
-To generate the datasets that the models are going to train on, we first generate \textit{Lambda Sets} (LSs) containing only lambda terms.
-From these LSs, we generate the datasets needed for the trainings.
-Thus, we generate three LSs:
+To generate the datasets on which the models will train, we first generate \textit{Lambda Sets} (LSs) containing only lambda terms.
+From these LSs, we generate the datasets needed for the training.
+We start generating the following three LSs:

 \begin{itemize} \item \textbf{Random Lambda Set (RLS)}: This LS is generated as random and unbiased as possible.
-Thus, this LS can have terms that do not have a normal form.
-With the datasets generated from this LS, we want to assert that the model can learn the $\beta$-reduction, regardless if the input terms represent meaningful computations or if they have a normal form. \item \textbf{Closed Bool Lambda Set (CBLS)}: This LS has its terms representing closed boolean expressions.
-Thus, all terms in this LS have a normal form.
-With the datasets generated from this LS, we want to assert that the model can learn the $\beta$-reductions from meaningful computations.
-Also, these datasets are useful to validate the models trained with the datasets from the RLS, i.e., to validate if the model that learned from random terms can perform meaningful computations. \item \textbf{Open Bool Lambda Set (OBLS)}: This LS have its terms representing open boolean expression, with free variables in them.
-With the datasets generated from this LS, we want to assert that the model can learn the $\beta$-reductions from meaningful computations, even if the terms have free variables. \end{itemize}
+Thus, this LS can have terms that do not have a normal form, and also terms that are codifications of Boolean expressions.
+With the datasets generated from this LS, we want to assert that the model can learn $\beta$-reduction, regardless of whether the input terms represent meaningful codifications or have a normal form. \item \textbf{Closed Bool Lambda Set (CBLS)}: This LS has its terms representing closed Boolean expressions.
+Thus, all the terms in this LS have a normal form.
+With the datasets generated from this LS, we want to assert that the model can learn the $\beta$-reductions from meaningful codifications.
+In addition, these datasets are useful to validate the models trained with the RLS datasets, i.e., to validate whether the model learned from random terms can perform computations on terms that are meaningful codification. \item \textbf{Open Bool Lambda Set (OBLS)}: The terms in this LS are codifications of open Boolean expression, that is, with free variables in them.
+With the datasets generated from this LS, we want to assert that the model can learn $\beta$-reduction from terms that are meaningful codifications, even if they have free variables. \end{itemize}

-For the One-Step Beta Reduction task, we generate datasets based on the three LSs proposed.
+For the One-Step Beta Reduction Task (OBR), we generate datasets based on the three LSs proposed.
 However, for the Multi-Step Beta Reduction task, we do not utilize the Random LS to generate datasets, as the terms produced randomly may not have a normal form and result in an infinite loop during the multi-step $\beta$-reduction.
-To address this issue, we exclude the RLS and instead use the remaining two LS to generate our datasets.